redhio/redhio-node-app/README.md

-# Redhio Node App
+# Redhio Node DApp

 The goal of this example app is to provide a starting point for Redhio app developers so that they will be able to quickly spin up an embedded Redhio ML app using Node and Express.js and get started using the Polaris design system and React components.
 Forked from Shopify Node App

-This example app uses Node, Express, Webpack, React, Redux, and Redhio/polaris
+This example app uses Node, Express, Webpack, React, Redux, Web3, and Redhio/polaris

 ## Features
 - [x] React app using [Polaris](https://polaris.redh.io/)